Frequently Asked Questions

 Q - I’m considering hiring you.
 What are the steps involved?

 The first step is to contact me via my contact page or email me at firstname.lastname@example.org.
 This will enable me to confirm my availability, answer any questions you might have, and make sure we are a good fit... as I want you to have the best birth experience ever with a story that you can share for generations to come, so who you choose to have on your birth team matters!
-Following this initial contact, we will set up a meeting over coffee/tea to get to know each other better, and I will also send a detailed collection guide that includes all of my collection options so that you can get a clear understanding of my services and who I am as a storyteller.
+Following this initial contact, we will set up a time to chat to get to know each other better, and I will also send a detailed collection guide that includes all of my collection options so that you can get a clear understanding of my services and who I am as a storyteller.
 Once you make the decision to book, I will send you a custom quote, my client agreement, and a simple way to pay your deposit online to hold your spot.
-After that, I’ll send over my client questionnaire to make sure I know everything you could possibly need me to know for your birth... and then we'll prepare for your birth story together from there as team!
+After that, I’ll send over my client questionnaire to make sure I know everything you could possibly need me to know for your birth... and then we'll prepare for your birth story together from there as team (including getting to grab coffee/tea together sometime during your pregnancy!)
 My ultimate goal is to serve you in any way that I can during your pregnancy and birth journey, so truly when I say I'm here for you as a teammate and cheerleader, I mean it!

 Q - What exactly does it mean when you say you are “on-call”?